 Everybody's getting blown away.

-The city has grown dark and silent.
+The city has turned dark and silent.

 parades down the center of our streets

-as if it owns them,
+as if it owned them,

-leaping about.
+leaping around.

 Rain is —